What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Use applicable labels

 Choose a box that fits the product snugly, with just enough room for padding.
-Shippers should avoid boxes that are too large or too small for their cargo.
+Make sure to avoid boxes that are too large or too small for their cargo.
 The packing materials that a business uses to prepare their goods for transport must be sturdy as well.

 This includes: